Our President and CEO Laura Levine will be chatting about holiday shopping with John Lanza from The Money Mammals https://www.themoneymammals.com/

-Was introduced in 2003 by the Council for Economic Education, Junior Achievement, and the Jump$tart Coalition, with the office of U.S. Senator Daniel K. Akaka serving as the original honorary host.
-Over the years, “Hill Day” as it’s come to be known, has evolved from a small gathering to a public event that attracts hundreds of participants.
-The location of the event alternates, each year, between an office location on the House of Representatives side and the Senate side of “the Hill.”
+Financial Literacy Day on Capitol Hill was introduced in 2003 by the Council for Economic Education, Junior Achievement, and the Jump$tart Coalition, with the office of U.S. Senator Daniel K. Akaka serving as the original honorary host.
+Over the years, “Hill Day” has evolved from a small gathering to a public event that attracts hundreds of participants.
+The location of the event alternates, each year, between an office location on the House of Representatives side and the Senate side of Capitol Hill.

 Laura Levine, president and CEO of the Jump$tart Coalition, has served as the event emcee each year since 2004, representing the many coalition partners that participate.
 She has said that Hill Day depicts the best of what Jump$tart is as a coalition—a demonstration of the collective strength of our combined efforts, as well as the unique, individual contribution that each organization makes.